jowo-io/chess/README.md

 Dan:

-- code Rose movement
+- code Rose movement /
-- improve pawn movement
+- improve pawn movement /
+- pawns can jump with first move for some reason /
 - add castling
 - think about check
 - think about promotions